 All delegates are welcome at hearings, but voting delegates should plan to attend at least one Resolution Hearing and all General Meetings to exercise their voting obligation.
 More information on Annual Meeting (convention) delegates and representation at the convention is outlined in the California State PTA Bylaws, Article XV, Section 5, or request assistance from your PTA District leaders.

 Adequate and Equitable State School Finance System (1987)

-Aid to Rape Victims and Their Families (1977)
+Aid to Victims and Survivors of Sexual Violence and Their Families (1977)

 Air Pollution (1973)

 Alcohol and Tobacco Use in Youth: Education, Prevention and Intervention (2002)

 Automated External Defibrillator (AED) Awareness in Schools (2011)